jhublast/jhublast.github.io/content/people/_index.md

 ---
-title: 'People'
+title: "People"
-description: "BLAST members"
+description: "Affiliates of the BLAST Working Group."
 ---

 # People